Steel & Redwood Hammock Stand

 If you’re worried about your hammock falling over, keep this in demand stand on hand.
 If you can move it.

 This project uses a lot of metal: 4 inch square steel tube, to be precise.
 Peter’s using it for welding practice.
+One of his friends recommended it and claims that as long as you have some of the essential tools for welding on hand, then you cannot go wrong.

 After lopping off a workable chunk of the square tube, he cuts a set of angled pieces that will, once welded together, form the brackets for stabilizers.
 With some help from a witness mark and plenty of patience for the miter saw, it’s a fairly easy job.
+If you are looking to purchase a miter saw to make the job just as easy for yourself then you might want to check out the reviews of the best miter saws at pluginpartners.org.

 After that, it’s just a matter of cutting the uprights to length, shimming and screwing the wooden bits in, and adding the hammock hardware.